 - A social justice committee that addresses community concerns that keep members awake at night.
 A food collection is held each year during the High Holidays.

 - A "Three Score and More" group geared specifically towards members of our temple family who are age 60 and up.

 The Temple's continued growth made the building inadequate.
 A new Mikdash (sacred space) project began in 2012, led by former presidents, Beth Pinals and Rich Luskin, with elaborate involvement of the entire temple community.
 The process led to a vision of a complete redesign and expansion of the temple, except for the sanctuary, which was updated in 2005.
 Construction began in the fall of 2015 and was completed in the fall of 2016.

 Led by co-chairs Jason Chudnofsky, Louis Grossman and Steve Snyder, the Mikdash Campaign has raised more for this $11.5 million campaign than any previous building project.

 After a year of building and renovation, the expanded temple was completed by September, 2016, right on schedule.
 During the challenging year "in the wilderness" while construction continued, temple clergy, staff and members showed resilience and worked hard to keep temple life vibrant.

 Perhaps the best testimony to the success of Temple Beth Shalom is that more than 50 families are now second generation members.
 In 2007 Jonathan Kappel became the Temple's first second generation president.
+Since then, David Grebber (2009) and Michael Bailit (2012-14) also became second generation presidents.
+Jeff Shapiro will follow in 2018.
 These members grew up in the Temple, and now they have joined with their own families to continue to pass the legacy of Judaism from generation to generation at Temple Beth Shalom.